Internal oblique muscle: Origin, Insertion, Function, Exercise

 It is an important accessory muscle of respiration, it acts as an antagonist (opponent) to the diaphragm, helping to reduce the lung volume of the chest cavity during breathing out(expiration).

-When the diaphragm muscle contracts, it helps to pulls the lower wall of the chest cavity down, increasing the volume of the lungs which then fill with oxygen-air.
-Oppositely, when the internal obliques muscle contract they compress the organs of the abdomen, pushing them up into the diaphragm which leave back into the chest cavity reducing the volume of the air-filled lungs, thus helping producing an exhalation.
+When the diaphragm muscle contracts, it helps to pull the lower wall of the chest cavity down, increasing the volume of the lungs which then fill with oxygen air.
+Oppositely, when the internal obliques muscle contract they compress the organs of the abdomen, pushing them up into the diaphragm which leaves back into the chest cavity reducing the volume of the air-filled lungs, thus helping produce an exhalation.

 Clinical Importance:

-- Weakness of internal oblique muscles with other abdominal muscles increase the risk of abdominal hernias.
+- Weakness of internal oblique muscles with other abdominal muscles increases the risk of abdominal hernias.

 - Lordosis and Low Back pain related condition is also commonly seen in weakness of abdominal muscles.